 These were some of the questions I began asking myself several years ago.
-The problem is, it was difficult to find solid answers to these questions.
+The problem is, that it was difficult to find solid answers to these questions.
 It’s easy to know that you have X dollars saved for retirement or X for an emergency fund.
 But is that enough, given your specific financial circumstances?

 As a simple example, assume two families have $10,000 saved in an emergency fund.
 Is that enough?
 Of course, this depends on the specific circumstances of each family, including what their monthly expenses are, how much debt they have, and how much they have saved in other investments.